 Q. I would like to create a series of stacked 2D contour maps that contain contoured groundwater data taken from a constant elevation across a site.
 How can I bring the contour maps together into a single block style diagram with a Z axis that reflects elevation rather than chemical concentration?

-A. There is not a way to do this automatically in Surfer, but there is a manual workflow.
+A. There is not a way to automatically define z values for stacked 2D maps in Surfer, but there is still a way to get the same result with a more manual workflow.
 Follow the steps below to create stacked concentration maps at their respective elevations.

-- Set the Field of View, Rotation and Tilt values to be the same for each map.
+- Set the Field of View, Rotation and Projection values to be the same for each map.
 Usually, setting the Projection to Orthographic works best.

 - Set the Axis minimum and Axis maximum to be the minimum and maximum elevations of the contour maps.

 Note: If you changed the Axis minimum value, you may need to select the Bottom Axis and Left Axis for the surface map and change the Cross Z axis at value.

 - Turn off the visibility of the axes of the contour maps in the Contents window by unchecking them.